rbaasland/logged/README.md

 # logged
-PHP class to manage logging for development / debugging purposes
+PHP package to manage logging for development / debugging purposes